So you survived their junior year of high school–congratulations, mom!

 Applications suck.

-Choosing where they want to apply may seem daunting, but it’s nothing compared to actually completing the applications.
+In our case, it was finding the right-fit college for my son.
+Choosing where they wanted to apply was daunting, but it’s nothing compared to actually completing the applications.

-My son found schools he loved, but it required a lot of researching, tours and interviews all on top of the already crazy busy and over scheduled life of a high school kid.
-It was a lot!
+My son found schools he loved, but it required a lot of research, tours, and interviews to happen all on top of his already crazy busy and over-scheduled life.

 To save everyone headaches, the best approach is an organized one.
-Start early, make sure you’ve got a calendar with important submission deadlines and don’t let them wait until the last minute to write those essays.
+Start college planning early, make sure you have a calendar with important submission deadlines, and don’t let them wait until the last minute to write those essays.

 “I’m not telling you it’s going to be easy, I’m telling you it’s going to be worth it.”